jgmenu/jgmenu/docs/manual/jgmenu.1.md

 ## Variables

 `stay_alive` = __boolean__ (default 1)

-    If set to 1, the menu will "hide" rather than "exit" when the
+:   If set to 1, the menu will "hide" rather than "exit" when the following
-    following events occur:
-      - clicking on menu item
-      - clicking outside the menu
+    events occur: clicking on menu item; clicking outside the menu; pressing escape.
-      - pressing escape
 When in the hidden mode, a USR1 signal will "un-hide" the menu.

 `hide_on_startup` = __boolean__ (default 0)

-    If set to 1, jgmenu start in "hidden" mode.
-This is useful for
+:   If set to 1, jgmenu start in "hidden" mode.
+This is useful for starting
-    starting jgmenu during the boot process and then sending a
-    `killall -SIGUSR1 jgmenu` to show the menu.
+    jgmenu during the boot process and then sending a `killall -SIGUSR1 jgmenu` to show the menu.

 `csv_cmd` = __string__ (default `pmenu`)